lsst/LDM-135/index.rst

   information is used to delay table deletion while async queries are in progress.

-- Per-query worker information, which includes chunk ID and identifying information for the worker processing that chunk ID.
+- Per-query worker information, which includes chunk id and identifying information for the worker processing that chunk id.
 This information will be used to transparently restart the master or migrate query processing to a different master in case of master failure.